vinayv777/Coding-assessment-l2-Boilerplate-code/Readme.md

 ---
-## Submission Guidelines
+## Updated Submission Guidelines

-### Option 1: GitHub Repository

-1. Create a new public repository on GitHub.
+1. Fill out the form provided at [this link](https://forms.gle/MxuzmExHGXBh3hVk8).
-2. Upload your project files (index.html, style.css, script.js) to the repository.
+2. Provide the GitHub repository link of your project in the designated field.
-3. Write a brief description of your project in the README.md file.
+3. Share the hosted link of your project in the appropriate field.
-4. Share the repository URL with us.

-### Option 2: ZIP File on Google Drive

-1. Create a ZIP file of your entire project.
+4. Optionally, upload a ZIP file containing your project files.
-2. Upload the ZIP file to your Google Drive.
-3. Please send the public link to the ZIP file in the same email thread where you received the task details.

-## Hosting (Bonus)
-You can earn bonus points by hosting your project on a free hosting platform such as GitHub Pages or Netlify.

 ## Important Notes